TayQiXiang/GoodMoods/readme.md

 # WIX 2002 Project Management
 This is a group project for the WIX 2002 course.
+This website is only for assignment purpose.

 Group Members:
 1. Frankie Lim Qi Quan
 2. Tay Qi Xiang